radiantearth/stac-api-spec/CONTRIBUTING.md

 The SpatioTemporal Asset Catalog API specification is under active development.

-The `master` branch aims to always be stable, meaning that all the pieces of the specification are consistent and well explained, and all the examples are consistent with the specification.
-The `dev` branch is a place of active development, where a new change in one part of the spec might not yet be fully updated everywhere else.
-The team uses the [stac-api-spec issue tracker](https://github.com/radiantearth/stac-api-spec/issues) to identify and track all that will be done for a release.
+The `main` branch is a place of active development, where a new change in one part of the spec might not yet be fully updated everywhere else.
+Releases are tagged.
+The team uses the
+[stac-api-spec issue tracker](https://github.com/radiantearth/stac-api-spec/issues) to identify and track all that will be done for a release.
 Once all the major issues are resolved the core team makes sure everything is consistent across the spec and examples.